 - It does not require tight ends or a fullback.

-What Other Tips Should I Know About Running The Run and Shoot Offense?
+Quick Tips About Running the Run and Shoot Offense

 - Always have two options when you come to the line of scrimmage.
 Read one defender and choose between two quick options based on the defender’s actions.